 Start now with a few minutes a day, and the next time you get sick you will already know how to heal yourself from stress and relieve your symptoms with meditation.

-What Is Meditation And Mindfulness?
+What Is Meditation and Mindfulness?

-is a type of mindfulness practice.
+Meditation is a type of mindfulness practice.

 Mindfulness means being fully present in the moment and aware of one’s own feelings, physical sensations, reactions, and immediate surroundings.